 There are two different license suspensions typically associated with Ohio DUI / OVI cases.
 First, there is often an Administrative License Suspension (A.L.S.) imposed by the Ohio Bureau of Motor Vehicles.
 Second, there is a Court Suspension imposed by a judge as part of the sentence for a DUI / OVI conviction.
 For both types of suspensions, a court may issue limited driving privileges, and for both types of suspensions, there are specific requirements for driver’s license reinstatement.
-License suspensions are explained in additional pages of this site, and they are also discussed in the book: I Was Charged With DUI / OVI – Now What?!Administrative License Suspensions In Ohio DUI / OVI Cases
+License suspensions are explained in additional pages of this site, and they are also discussed in the guide: I Was Charged With DUI / OVI – Now What?!Administrative License Suspensions In Ohio DUI / OVI Cases

 If you are concerned about the impact of a DUI / OVI license suspension, you may want to appeal the A.L.S. and contest your DUI / OVI case.
-If you choose to fight the charges, Shawn Dominy can help.
-The Dominy Law Firm is focused on representing clients who choose to fight the DUI / OVI, and Shawn Dominy has developed expertise in the area of DUI / OVI defense.
-He uses this expertise to achieve favorable outcomes for clients with DUI / OVI cases in Columbus and central Ohio.
-For more information about Shawn Dominy and the Dominy Law Firm, please see the attorney profile and the firm overview.
+If you choose to fight the charges, the Dominy Law firm can help.
+Our firm is focused on representing clients who choose to fight the DUI / OVI, and we have developed expertise in the area of DUI / OVI defense.
+We uses this expertise to achieve favorable outcomes for clients with DUI / OVI cases in Columbus and central Ohio.
+For more information about the Dominy Law Firm, please see the firm overview.
 You can also read about the firm's recent cases, and reviews from previous clients.
-If you complete your research and decide you may want to hire Shawn Dominy to represent you, please can call 614-717-1177 or email the Dominy Law Firm schedule a free consultation.
+If you complete your research and decide you may want to hire us to represent you, please can call 614-717-1177 or email the Dominy Law Firm schedule a free consultation.